León Viejo: History of local archaeology

 The conquistadors found the country occupied by numerous entrepreneurial towns practicing the arts and peaceful industries.
-Dr. Berendt, a great explorer and scholar of aboriginal people of Central America, in light of philological results obtained by himself and by American diplomat Ephraim George Squier (1849), as well as traditions preserved mainly by Oviedo, Torquemada and Herrera, believed that the Cholutecas, Chorotega, Dirianes and Orotinas were descendants of the people who migrated from Cholula, Mexico.
+Dr. Berendt, a great explorer and scholar of aboriginal people of Central America, in light of philological results obtained by himself and by American diplomat Ephraim George Squier (1849), as well as traditions preserved mainly by Oviedo, Torquemada and Herrera, believed that the Cholutecas, Chorotega, Dirianes and Orotiñas were descendants of the people who migrated from Cholula, Mexico.
 These people occupied the greater part of the country from the Gulf of Fonseca to Nicoya, its territorial continuity interrupted near the current city of Leon by the Marabios, and again by an Azteca colony occupying the narrowest part of the strip of land between the Pacific and Lake Nicaragua, as well as the islands of the Lake.
 The King and his latest national capital wore the name Nicarao (Conference read before the American geographical society, July 10, 1876, by Dr. C. H. Berendt).
 The former inhabitants of this region left abundant relics of their civilization in burial mounds, cemeteries, etc.

 In 1987, Elphidio Ortega, Advisor to the Organization of American States (OAS), conducted 14 stratigraphic wells on the site.
 Contrary to previous researchers, he suggested that the colonial settlement was not located on the native site, but rather alongside a prehispanic town.
 Lourdes Dominguez, a Cuban national, also made investigations in 12 wells, both outside the limit of some structures from which obtained more 1100 pieces of ceramic evidence.
 After her research, Dominguez proposed the theory that León Viejo was built on a prehispanic settlement, as suggested by the site's abundance of ceramics.
 This theory came into contradiction with Elphidio Ortega, who concluded that the colonial city was established along an indigenous settlement, but not over it.

 In 1996, Devora Ederman Cornavaca, postgraduate student at the University of California Los Angeles obtained permission from the Department of cultural heritage of the Nicaraguan Culture Institute (INC) to carry out excavations in León Viejo, aimed at studying the impact of the Spanish society on the native populations of the region.
 The first excavation was near the current city limits and found evidence of a possible smithy.
 The second was located on an agricultural parcel limited south with León Viejo, in what is now part of the site's buffer zone.
 Unfortunately, the final results report of this research period has not been published.
 However, Cornavaca states that the Spanish settlement was located outside of the native town of the area.
 (Archaeology of Ancient Mexico and Central America an Encyclopedia - Susan Toby Evans and David L. Webster.
 Pages: 401–402).